 1) You got carried away with your spending.
 At this point, cut up your card and get back to proper money habits.

-2) Some unforeseen even has happened and you have been forced to spend.
-In that case find a way to pay it off and get rid of it.
+2) Some unforeseen even has happened.
+In that case find a way to pay it off and get rid of the card.

 Minimum Payments are NOT OK